Keilub/helloitscaleb/content/projects/1-wanderway.md

 image: '/images/Cover_Wanderway.jpg'
 ---

-For so many people, we are introduced to stories from an early age as they capture us and take us on journeys to go beyond what our imaginations can dream.
+For many people, we are introduced to stories from an early age as they capture us and take us on journeys to go beyond what our imaginations can dream.
 Picture books, in particular, serve as portals to enchanting worlds where every page unfolds a new adventure waiting to be discovered.

 ![Photo](/images/Wander-Images-05.png)
 ![Photo](/images/Wander-Images-06.png)